SSL Certificate FAQs

 Symmetric encryption is the hoariest technique of encryption.
 In this method, sender and receiver shares a single key for encryption and decryption of a data.
 Symmetric encryption is simple and faster but the key should be exchanged in secure way as both parties shared secret to keep information private therefore, Symmetric encryption is also named secret key algorithm.
 The main limitation of symmetric encryption is to share a key in secure environment.
 To avoid this public key cryptography (Asymmetric encryption) was introduced.

 Every business has different web security needs and therefore, certificate authorities have bunch of SSL certificates.
 Currently, Domain Validation, Business Validation, Extended Validation, SAN, Code Signing, Wildcard SSL certificate available in SSL industry.

 What is maximum validity SSL certificate holds?

-According to CA/browser forum guideline, SSL certificate can be issued up to 39 months.
+According to CA/browser forum guideline, SSL certificate can be issued for maximum 2 years.
 But SSL certificates are issued on yearly base therefore, SSL provider offers up to three year validity.

 How SSL order purchase works?

 You can order SSL certificate from CA or reseller website.
 SSL order process is a simple process that includes steps like:

 - Choose SSL product you wish to buy or renew